bmc/sbt-editsource/markdown/README.md

 project.

 Create a project build file in `project/build/`, if you haven't already.
 Then, ensure that the project mixes in `MarkdownPlugin`.
-You have to ensure that you hook in the Markdown plugin's `update` and `clean-lib` logic, as shown below.
-Once you've done that, you can use the plugin's `markdown()` method.
+Doing so automatically hooks the plugin's `update` and `clean-lib` actions into your project; it also makes the plugin's `markdown()` method available to your project.

 Here's an example:

     import sbt_
     import org.clapper.sbtplugins.MarkdownPlugin